LaurenC2022/web-dev-edu/README.md

 - Certification Project 2: Tribute Page

 ## MDN Web Docs
 - MDN does a few things well: The content is thorough.
 Detailed explanations are given throughout each lesson.
 Active learning is incorporated.
-MDN is excellent for students who want to know more and ask why.
+MDN is excellent for students who want to know more and ask why. **Major Key**: Includes check for understanding.
 - Part of lesson: textbook reading and independent practice

 ### Semantics and structure with HTML